railsadminteam/rails_admin/docs/carrierwave.md

 Now a file upload field will be added to your model's form.

 ## Polymorphic association
-If you have Asset model class as a polymorphic and you want thumbnail in you Article model.
-For first create association:
+If you have an Asset model class as polymorphic and you want a thumbnail in you Article model.

+Create the association:

 ```ruby
 class Article < ActiveRecord::Base